monktastic/hackmd/spirituality/nonduality.md

 There are various ways to break the Mahayana path into stages of realization.
 We will use a simplified model that breaks it into three successive stages:

 1. "I AM": The practitioner realizes that what she most fundamentally is is _pure consciousness_ or _awareness_, untouched and untouchable by its passing contents.
-2. True Self (commonly just called "nonduality"): She realizes that the contents of consciousness are inseparable from consciousness (or "Awareness") itself, which includes but transcends them.
+2. True Self (commonly just called "nonduality" — though, as we shall see, it is an _asymmetric_ nonduality): She realizes that the contents of consciousness are inseparable from consciousness (or "Awareness") itself, which includes but transcends them.
-3. No self / emptiness: She realizes that this supposed Awareness that "hosts" appearances is actually a subtle projection.
+3. No self / emptiness / symmetric nonduality: She realizes that this supposed Awareness that "hosts" appearances is actually a subtle projection.
 "Awareness" is seen to be a mere label for the (astonishing) fact that appearances _appear_ at all, and not some entity hiding "behind" them.
 With this stable reference point gone, the paradigm of identity collapses.
 Reality is simply a radiant spontaneous dance unfolding to itself, by itself.

-It should also be made clear that within each stage, there can be varying levels or depths of realization.
-That dimension is largely glossed over in this piece.
+It should also be made clear that within each stage, there is tremendous variation in the depth of realization.
+That dimension is largely glossed over in this piece, but it is extremely important in practice.

 Finally, this is not a practice guide.
 For that, please see the [Awakening to Reality practice guide](https://app.box.com/s/trvc22802ey1apaess9tv1ccmgrzllwg).